Education-Numerique/authoring.js/README.md

 Obviously, you may create any additional file you want in the common/css folder - it will be combined inside the app stylesheet.

+If you want to quick change something, use zcustomization.css for that.

 The src/app/common folder
 ----------------------

-If you want to edit something that is related to displayed text, you should edit the i18n.js file.
+If you want to edit something that is related to displayed text, you may edit the i18n.js file, or any of the templates.

 If you want to edit something related to display, the templates folder is for you.

-Anything else in there requires that you understand basics of MVC and Emberjs.
+Anything else in there requires that you understand basics of MVC frameworks, and probably some of Emberjs, Handlebars and jQuery.

 - the helpers folder is ad-hoc, and just provide casual glue / helping snippets
 - the root folder just contain the actual application bootstrapping process (pretty much loading the templates and initializing the app)
-- the models folder provide Emberified versions of the LxxlLib objects
+- the models folder provide some Emberified / reprocessed versions of the LxxlLib objects
 - the controllers folder provide abstraction on top of the models to be used in the editing interface
 - the views folder provide... views
-- the states folder define the application routing
+- the states folder define the application routing - this is where you should hook if you want a new url endpoint, or edit an existing one

 About the "common" folders everywhere